Craiel/UnityGameData/README.md

 GameData Library for Unity to facilitate editing and iteration on game related data.

+A Sample Project can be found here: https://github.com/Craiel/UnityGameDataExample

 ### Features

 Plug + Play Editor with several features to facilitate editing (Copy, Paste, Clone, Search, Batch editing etc)